That 1 Guy: The Magic Pipe

-The Magic Pipe, also known by his close friends as 'The Broken Bowflex', is a homemade, electronically rigged pair of machined aluminum pipes (previously steel in its first incarnation), connected by adjustable phosphorus bronze joints, with each pipe hosting an orchestral bass string.
-The harp-shaped instrument is roughly seven feet tall and features 13 trigger points, which can be mapped to various musical sound effects or samples.
-The front pipe uses a low C string, while the rear pipe's string is used to achieve more tenor ranged notes.
+The Magic Pipe is a homemade, electronically rigged pair of machined aluminum pipes (previously steel in its first incarnation), connected by adjustable phosphorus bronze joints, with each pipe hosting an orchestral bass string.
+The harp-shaped instrument is roughly seven feet tall and features 13 midi trigger points, which can be mapped to various musical sound effects or samples.
+The front pipe uses a low C string, while the rear pipe's string is a high G string used to achieve more tenor ranged notes.
 The pipes themselves are employed to produce various percussive sounds while That 1 Guy slaps, plucks, or bows the strings, as well as occasionally using a drum stick to sound the strings and the pipes at the same time.
 The creation of the Magic Pipe was based on Silverman's double bass experience, as well as borrowing from the concepts of the gutbucket and the diddley bow.